 Sarah is a member of the Fort Bend County Branch of The American Association of University Women, and is the chapter lead for Organizing for Action-Fort Bend.
 Volunteer efforts include Women in Public Policy, First Colony Little League, Lexington Creek Elementary School, Junior Achievement, and the Wendy Davis and Barack Obama campaigns.
 Sarah also worked with the Filipino American Caucus for Empowerment to lobby for the Filipino Veterans of World War II Congressional Gold Medal Act, which President Obama signed into law in 2016.

-Sarah lives in New Territory with her husband, Fort Bend Precinct 4 County Commissioner Ken DeMerchant (graduate of Texas A&M and a software engineer), and their children Mike and Kacy, who both attend school in the Fort Bend Independent School District.
+While in graduate school, Sarah lived in Plantation Bend and later moved to the Lakes of Brightwater and New Territory.
+She now resides back at the same home, in Plantation Bend.
+She is married to Fort Bend Precinct 4 County Commissioner Ken DeMerchant (graduate of Texas A&M and a software engineer), and they have 4 amazing children.
 They are members of Lakewood Church.
-Sarah loves basketball, afternoon tea, and watching Black-ish, Modern Family, and Game of Thrones.
+Sarah loves basketball, afternoon tea, and watching Black-ish, Seinfeld, Modern Family, and Game of Thrones.